nfriess/logipi/README.md

 ## Projects

+- **audio_player**: A basic implementation to stream hifi audio from a host PC to a logipi that drives 6 D-to-As.

 - **flash_loader**: A utility to load .bit files on the flash chip, or read data from the flash chip.